- Get familiar with your legal rights

 - Making criminal threats

-A domestic violence lawyer in Los Angeles can help you with any of these charges.
+A domestic violence lawyer in San Diego or Los Angeles can help you with any of these charges.

 Domestic Violence Charges Can Go to Trial